dxos/dxos/docs/content/composer/user-guide/README.md

 ### What it is

 An identity associates a user with their data.
-They play the role of accounts in traditional client/server systems.
+It plays the role of an account in a traditional client/server system.

 ### Initial creation

-An identity is created the first time a user visits a DXOS-powered application in the browser.
+An identity is created the first time you visit a DXOS-powered application in the browser.

 ::: warning Single-device identities are fragile
 See [Account recovery](#account-recovery) below.